Deseret News: The bipartisan investment to secure the ‘cultural soul’ of Salt Lake City before it welcomes the world

 Utah is not like other places.
 How do we pioneer a way forward that keeps what’s best and improves what comes next?

 The Pioneer Trail Foundation began as a grassroots effort led by neighbors on Capitol Hill.
 It has grown into a serious, volunteer-led organization supported by leaders from across the neighborhood, city, state, cultural, and business communities.
+Field Operations — the landscape architecture firm behind iconic projects like New York City's High Line, London's Queen Elizabeth Olympic Park, and San Francisco's Presidio Tunnel Tops — has been retained by the Pioneer Trail Foundation to design the trail in its entirety.

 Co-Founder, Tapestry Capital Partners